-This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MHR) for the Nintendo Switch.
+This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MH Rise).
 If you want a tutorial guide on how to ride monsters as well as the controls, read on!

 List of Contents